RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-equipment-manager.md

 ## Inoperable Equipment Page

-The default view of the Equipment Manager app is the Inoperable Equipment page, which contains a grid of equipment in a critical or serious alert state, organized by category and color coded by severity.
+The default view of the Equipment Manager app is the Inoperable Equipment page, which contains a grid of equipment in a critical or serious alert state, organized by category, and color coded by severity.
 This allows operators to quickly identify assets that need attention.
 From this view, operators can click on a piece of equipment to be taken to its details page for more information and to take action.

 ![GRM Equipment Manager Inoperable Equipment Page](/img/service-specific-ux-design/grm-equipment-manager-inop-details.png)